-GE has been operating in Angola since 1967.
-Today, GE employs more than 500 people in businesses spanning across key sectors including oil and gas, power, aviation, healthcare and rail transportation.
+GE has been operating in Angola since 1958.
+Today, GE employs more than 500 people in businesses spanning across key sectors including oil and gas, power, healthcare and renewable energy.

-GE has been collaborating with the Angolan government and other players in the private sector to help the country achieve its Vision 2025 goals.
-This collaboration has helped Angola explore a variety of opportunities, from new ways to generate power to modernizing the rail transportation sector.
+GE has been collaborating with the Angolan government and other players in the private sector to help the country achieve its goals and objectives as per the national development plan 2018-2022.
+This collaboration has helped Angola explore a variety of opportunities, from new ways to generate power to modernizing healthcare and exploring renewable energy.

 Powering Angola Forward

 At GE we believe in the Power of Power to enable families, hospitals, and schools to do more.
 Year to date, GE’s commitment to powering Angola forward has enabled the deployment and installation of more than 30 power generation turbines across multiple power plants in Angola.
 In addition, GE supplied its world class 9E gas turbines as well as steam turbines to the combined cycle power plant in Soyo, Angola.
 GE’s 9E. has multiple features that help reduce fuel costs and with minimal environmental impact.
 At full potential the Soyo combined cycle power plant will generate 750MW, benefiting millions of families, schools and hospitals.
 GE Power continues to play an active role in strengthening the power sector by changing the longstanding narrative in the Angolan energy space with innovative energy projects like Soyo (Phases I & II) and the 200MW Angola Fast Power project providing power for up to 15% of Angola’s population using Trailer Mounted (TM2500) mobile aero-derivative gas turbine generator sets.

 · GE power generation equipment is installed and operational in 10 Angolan provinces

 · About 80% of gas to power generation in Angola uses GE technology, providing power to more than 1,9 million Angolan households.